yungchuenng/robodm/CONTRIBUTING.md

-# How to develop on this project
+# Contributing to Robo-DM

-fog_x welcomes contributions from the community.
+robodm welcomes contributions from the community.

 **You need PYTHON3!**

 This instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)
-## Setting up your own fork of this repo.

-- On github interface click on `Fork` button.
+## Development Setup

+To set up a development environment:

+1. Fork the repository on GitHub
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/fog_x.git`
+2. Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/robodm.git`
-- Enter the directory `cd fog_x`
+3. Enter the directory `cd robodm`
-- Add upstream repo `git remote add upstream https://github.com/BerkeleyAutomation/fog_x`
+4. Add upstream repo `git remote add upstream https://github.com/BerkeleyAutomation/robodm`

 ## Setting up your own virtual environment